I've hired agencies. I've run an agency. And I've built and sold a company where I knew exactly what drove growth.

 The answer wasn't flattering.

-At TrueCoach, the company I co-founded and later sold, I had the opposite vantage point.
+At TrueCoach, the company I co-founded and later sold, I had the opposite vantage point — and it revealed that roughly 80% of growth came from product and word of mouth, not marketing.
 I wasn't an outside vendor trying to move needles.
 I was inside the machine.
 I knew exactly what drove growth.

 It wasn't marketing.